 Eucalyptus 'France Bleu'® (French Blue)

-Mature specimens available now.
+Mature specimens available now in 20 litre pots.

 France Bleu is available now in 20 litre airpots and 100 litre airpots